lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 how gRPC improves the reliability and availability of that service.

 ## Context

 Datadog’s infrastructure consists of numerous single-purpose services.
 Each service can be scaled horizontally to increase its throughput and the instances of the services are tied together by inter-process communication (IPC) protocols.

-The service I owned is deployed on more than 200 instances and it is consumed by approximately 500 other instances.
+The service I will be discussing is deployed on more than 200 instances and it is consumed by approximately 500 other instances.
 It comes with a client library.
-Consumers of this service can simply use this client library to issue RPCs without worrying about service discovery, load balancing, generating stub, error handling, etc.
+Consumers of this service can simply use this client library to issue RPCs without worrying about service discovery, (client-side) load balancing, generating stub, error handling, etc.

 ## Problems

-Originally, consumers communicate with the proxy-caching service via an in-house RPC protocol.
-It was built on top of the Redis protocol for convenience reasons.
-Because of the rich ecosystem around Redis, developers could use open-source Redis client libraries and tooling instead of reinventing the wheel.
-This made sense years ago when Datadog’s infrastructure was not as complex or extensive.
+Originally, consumers communicate with the service using an in-house RPC framework.
+It was built on top of the Redis protocol for convenience reasons: rich ecosystem and mature tooling.
+This made sense when sense years ago when Datadog’s infrastructure was not as complex or extensive.

-However, this framework is not optimized for large-scale distributed systems.
+However, the framework is not optimized for large-scale distributed systems.
 In a distributed system, the network is never reliable and nodes can fail unpredictably and independently due to hardware faults or human errors.
 A reliable software needs to tolerate faults.
 The in-house RPC framework, however,